slott56/slott56.github.io/Pelican/content/blog/2009/02/2009_02_18-open_source_business_opportunities.rst

 Enterprise applications (CRM, ERP, BI) are scary.
 Scary because these are purchased by CIO's.
 CIO's are herd animals and -- of course -- an open source enterprise package will *never*  be acceptable.
-Reason: `who do you sue <{filename}/blog/2006/11/2006_11_27-who_do_you_sue.rst>`_ ?